 '''

 \def\oneperpage{

-\clearpage

-\vspace{\fill}
+\clearpage \vspace{\fill}

 \centering

 \includegraphics{\photoa}

-\settowidth\imagewidth{\includegraphics{\photoa}}%

-\begin{minipage}[b]{\imagewidth}
+\medskip

+\settowidth\imagewidth

+{\includegraphics{\photoa}}%

+\begin{minipage} [b] {\imagewidth}

 \centering

 \large\captiona

 \end{minipage}

 \vfill

 \clearpage

-\setcounter{savedphotocount}{0}
+\setcounter{savedphotocount}{0}}

+}

+'''

 Other page layout macros I needed to define for the album were:

-\overunder %two images centered horizontally, with equal top, between, and

-%below spacing (top right example in Figure~1)
+\overunder two images centered horizontally, with equal top, between, and below spacing (see the top right example in Fig. 1).

+Figure 1: Some examples of page layouts; example images from the actual album are available at walden-family.com/texland/photo-album.pdf
-\sidebyside %two images side by side with the pair centered horizontally,

-%bottom justified, with equal top and bottom spacing (top left
+\sidebyside two images side by side, with the pair centered horizontally, bottom justified, with equal top and bottom spacing (top left example).

-%example)

-\oneovertwo %three images with the top one over the bottom pair, with equal

-%top, between, and bottom spacing among the two rows of images,

-%and the image and image-pair centered horizontally (bottom left
+\oneovertwo three images with the top one over the bottom pair, with equal top, between, and bottom spacing among the two rows of images, and the image and image-pair centered horizontally (bottom left example).

-%example)

-\twooverone %reverse of the above
+\twooverone reverse of the above.

-\twoovertwo \%a side-by-side pair over another side-by-side pair with equal top,

-%between, and bottom spacing among the rows, and the rows centered
+\twoovertwo a side-by-side pair over another sideby-side pair with equal top, between, and bottom spacing among the rows, and the rows centered horizontally (bottom right example).

-%horizontally (bottom right example)

-'''

-This may have not been the optimal approach in terms of writing a bunch of different page layout macros, but it was very useful in terms of flexibly moving images around within the LATEX file and experimenting with image ordering and page layouts until a satisfactory overall album layout was determined.
-If I was going to do lots of such albums, I might have wanted to include a lot of calculation in the macros and let LATEX figure out how to lay out pages, but I didn't need that in this case (but I do have a good starting point if I ever want to create something more automatic).
+This may have not been the optimal approach in terms of requiring the writing a bunch of different page layout macros, but it was very useful in terms of flexibly moving images around within the LATEX file and experimenting with image ordering and page layouts until a satisfactory overall album layout was determined.
+If I was going to do lots of such albums, I might have wanted to include more calculations in the macros and let LATEX figure out how to lay out pages, but I didn't need that for this one case (but I do have a good starting point if I ever want to create something more automatic).